bloodwarriorr/the-last-fugitive-game/README.md

 1 Star: above 15 steps.

-#With each level cleared, a new level will be opened. **you can rate your level popularity from 0-5 after clearing a level.
+#With each level cleared, a new level will be opened.

+#You can rate your level popularity from 0-5 after clearing a level.

-##User profile section:
+## User profile section:

 You can click on the avatar icon in order to change photo-choose from 3 photos, and change your nickname